Contact Sales

 The calculation for holiday accrual is straightforward.
 Simply calculate how many days an employee has worked (including bank holidays), then divide that number by twelve.

-For example, if an employee works 25 days a month you would divide 25 by 12, leaving a holiday entitlement of 2 days annual leave per month.
+For example, if an employee works 25 days a month you would divide 25 by 12, leaving a holiday entitlement of 2 days leave per month.

 Graphic explaining how to calculate holiday accrual